Gobabeb: Training

 Training is a primary function of the research institute.
 Over 1,000 learners come to Gobabeb each year and receive training.

 Most of the participants are students from primary, secondary and tertiary school.
 However, farmers, private persons, community representatives and interested groups are also trained.
 The training is broad-based and concentrates on using participatory methods and hands-on approaches.
-The programs are provided by Gobabeb staff, visiting trainers and local, regional and international expert.
+The programs are provided by Gobabeb staff, visiting trainers and local, regional and international experts.
 Training is offered in the fields of community based natural resource management, arid land management, desertification, ecology and appropriate technology.

 In addition to short training courses, Gobabeb has offered long-term tertiary training to over 180 students at the centre.

 The Summer Desertification Programme (SDP) ran from 1993 to 2005.
 Participants were presented with a real-life research problem concerning land degradation, and involving bio-physical and socio-economic factors.

 Following the end of funding of SDP, the Gobabeb In-Service Training Programme (GIST) began in 2005 as a partnership between the Polytechnic of Namibia and Gobabeb.
 GIST research projects included one term of study (approximately 3-month) and covered a wide variety of topics related to the ecology of the Namib Desert.
 In 2009, the GIST Program transformed into the Gobabeb Training and Research Internship Program (GTRIP), opening the course to all Namibian university students and recent graduates.
 Since 2010, research in the GTRIP course has focused on restoration ecology in the Namib Desert, contributing to the goals of NERMU.

-Gobabeb hosts also national and international interns and volunteers.
+Gobabeb also hosts national and international interns and volunteers.